Luxurious Magazine meets with Meg Cope, Founder & Creative Director of Zaccys London

 The wedges also feature an anti-slip outsole made from a special material with a high abrasive coefficient, meaning it will wear well over time.

-Classic rustic wedge espadrilles made from solid stacked jute are heavy and require ankle strapping in order to hold them onto the foot.
+Classic rustic wedge espadrilles made from solidly stacked jute are heavy and require ankle strapping in order to hold them onto the foot.
 Unfortunately, ankle straps foreshorten the leg and detract the leg-lengthening benefit you achieve with a heel.

 We donate £5 for every pair sold to two children’s cancer charities that we support in the UK – the additional ‘feel good’ factor.
 We also cater for women with both small and large feet, offering a size range from EU35-43.